From the desk of Harsh Strongman

 – If you enjoy playing tons of video games, how about getting into adventure sports and martial arts?

 – If you’re always hanging out, how about sitting at home and reading a book?

 – If you are someone who reads a lot, how about starting your own website and writing your own articles? (meta)

 I don’t mean take a year off to go backpacking to “find yourself”, I mean every few months, take a short trip to a place you’ve never been to before.

 Try to keep the trip affordable (never borrow money to travel) and short (don’t waste time).
-Never travel at the detriment to your existing projects, do it only if you have the extra bandwidth.
+Never travel at the detriment of your existing projects, do it only if you have the extra bandwidth.

 Traveling gives you perspective and experience, which is invaluable.